tng-coop/CmsWorkflow/docs/API.md

 Update a category's `name` or `display_priority`.

 ### `DELETE /categories/<uuid>`
-Remove a category from the system.
+Archive a category without removing it from the system.

 ## Running the server